ndbradley730/cart-server/README.md

 docker run -p 8080:8080 cart-server
 ```

-Note that several shortcuts were taken here:
+Note that several shortcuts were taken here, for example:

 - No support for multiple users
 - Writing the current shopping cart to a file instead of a DB